 2. Traditional gravy.
 This is a popular dressing for numerous foods, but probably also famous for being another bad one for weight loss.
 What you need to remember is that gravy can be made with any cooking base including milk, cream, water or broth and gravy made without cream or butter and only a small amount of milk is not a bad option.
 Tasty gravy can convert almost any plain food to a special main dish.

 3. Afraid of mayo?
-If the key to healthy eating when following the Bodytrim System is moderation, this rule applies directly to mayonnaise, a condiment that can add fat and calories very quickly if you don’t pay attention.
-Choose a low-fat variety or one made with healthy fat, and don’t have more than a tablespoon.
+If the key to healthy eating when following the Bodytrim System is moderation, this rule applies directly to mayonnaise, a condiment that can add fat and calories very easily if you don’t pay attention.
+Choose a low-fat, low-carb variety or one made with healthy fat, and don’t have more than a tablespoon.
 To avoid overdoing this condiment, always measure it.

 4. Master it with mustard.
 Classic yellow mustard or spice-rich stone-ground versions of this condiment are excellent additions to meat or include in salad dressings.
 It’s low in carbs and fat and will add lovely flavour to your dish.

 5. Spice it up with hot chilli sauce.
 Some research suggests that spicy food can help you control how much you eat by controlling your appetite, a key part of managing your weight.
 It’s hard to imagine anyone eating unlimited amounts of hot sauce at any given meal, but don’t overdo the sweet chilli variety as it is high in sugar- limit to one tablespoon, three times per week.